 This will give you an opportunity to get to know each other and begin to plan for your living experience.
-Remember, it can be difficult to get to know someone over the phone so be cautious about making quick judgments about your new roommate(s) before meeting her/him/them in person.
+Remember, it can be difficult to get to know someone over the phone or just by looking at their Facebook page, so be cautious about making quick judgments about your new roommate(s) before meeting her/him/them in person.

 **Be sure to visit www.nyu.edu/resed/judicial for a listing of prohibited items such as air conditioners, halogen lamps, candles, etc.